adap/flower/examples/jax_from_centralized_to_federated/README.md

 This example demonstrates how an already existing centralized JAX-based machine learning project can be federated with Flower.

 This introductory example for Flower uses JAX, but you're not required to be a JAX expert to run the example.
-The example will help you to understand how Flower can be used to build federated learning use cases based on an existing MXNet project.
+The example will help you to understand how Flower can be used to build federated learning use cases based on an existing JAX project.

 ## Project Setup